Customize Consent Preferences

 Leeds is a thriving city and has seen significant growth in its economy and population.
 This includes an increase in the number of children and young people in the area, especially those who may need specialist support, particularly in disadvantaged groups.

-Following increased demand for social, emotional and mental health support (SEMH), Leeds County Council commissioned the refurbishment of three ageing city centre schools to be transformed into three world-class SEMH school facilities.
+Following increased demand for social, emotional and mental health support (SEMH), Leeds City Council commissioned the refurbishment of three ageing city centre schools to be transformed into three world-class SEMH school facilities.

 These schools provide specialist services aimed towards the unique needs and personal challenges of young people with SEMH needs to allow them to learn and grow.